nielsole/kudos/README.md

 I really liked  http://kudosplease.com/ but their backend was really slow making it unusable, so I wrote my own.

 Thanks to [Tim Pietrusky](https://github.com/TimPietrusky/) for creating kudos and publishing it under OSS.

+## Roadmap / Ideas

+* Ensure compatibility with different frontends for example [Get Claps](https://getclaps.app/) whose frontend is even closer to a like button.